-These earhook phones seem to perform just as well as their SH3000/28 predecessor, although they may be constructed of more durable materials, incorporate more state-of-the-art acoustics and sound design techniques, and the earhook might be slightly more flexible and easier to adjust.
-But otherwise, these are very similar in look and feel to the earlier model.
+These earhook phones seem to perform just as well as their SH3000/28 predecessor.
+But they may have more durable materials.
+They may use more state-of-the-art acoustics and sound design.
+And the earhook might be slightly more flexible and easier to adjust.
+Otherwise, these look and feel very much like the earlier models.

 Indeed, Philips continued their Sports ActionFit tradition when they developed these Philips SHQ3200/28 Action Fit Sports Earhook Headphones.
 These in-canal earphones not only sound much better than offerings from other series, but like the SHQ3000, these also feature flexible earhooks that comfortably grip around your ears, to stubbornly hold the earbuds at the optimal position in the ear, through even the most strenuous sports-related activities and exercises.
 These sports action buds feature greater high fidelity sound due to these closed-back earbuds.
 But they left the hallmark durability and ruggedness in this sweat proof, virtually waterproof, and washable model.